neilburd/ExpressBeerApi/README.md

 module.exports = mongoose.model('Beer', BeerSchema);
 ```

+Now that you have exported (exposed) this model, where should you then call `require` along with the name of the model?

 ## Step 3 - CRUD!

 We are going to use the Express Router to help define our routes.
 The first set of routes we are going to create are the index and create route, which both will be at `/api/beers`

+To

+Before we get started, take a look at the `router.use` call.
+That middleware gets called each time a route is visited, and is a good place for something like user authentication.
+We are not going to cover that today, but it would be something good to investigate, as you don't want anyone hacking your beer collection!

+The call to `next()` goes to the next matching middleware, in this case, our RESTful routes that we are going to setup.
+If you notice your app is hanging, then somewhere, some middleware may not be passing on to the next piece of middleware.
+Read more about Express middleware [here](http://expressjs.com/en/guide/using-middleware.html)

+So ***if you want something to happen on every request, implement `router.use`***!

+## Break!

+## Implementing CRUD

+Working in groups of 2-3, implement the following CRUD actions.
+When you are ready to test an action out, fire up Postman and get the api response.

 ### Routes with /api/beers